repobee/repobee/docs/index.rst

 :ref:`getting_started`, make sure to read :ref:`configure_repobee` anyway!
 The rest of the guide assumes a configuration as described there.

+The entire core CLI (i.e. without plugins) is also documented in the :ref:`cli`.
+This is both handy as reference material for existing users, and for prospective users to get a clear understanding of what RepoBee can do.

 .. important::

    Please open an issue over on the `issue tracker